hellofloat/aws-event-emitter/README.md

-# SNS Events
+# AWSEventEmitter

-A library allowing you to emit and listen for events via Amazon's SNS service.
+A library allowing you to emit and listen for events via Amazon's SNS/SQS services.

 ## Documentation